 Are there exceptions?

-While this tax credit is available to any employer regardless of size, it is important to note that if your company has received a loan under the Paycheck Protection Program it may not claim the credit for wages that were paid with the proceeds of a PPP loan.
+- While this tax credit is available to any employer regardless of size, it is important to note that if your company has received a loan under the Paycheck Protection Program it may not claim the credit for wages that were paid with the proceeds of a PPP loan.

-What steps do I need to take to opt in for this tax credit?
+What steps do I need to take to opt-in and maximize the usage of this tax credit?

 - Email it to CS@brandspaycheck.com.

 - It will be processed, and our customer support department will confirm when your company has been set up.

 When do I have to advise Brand's to stop calculating this tax credit?